Skip to Content

 • Noteworthy Brands: W.R.
 Grace, Zonolite

-Dangers of Vermiculite Insulation
+Dangers of Asbestos in Zonolite Insulation

-In a 2012 study, researchers tested vermiculite attic insulation in 40 homes.
-Amphibole asbestos was present in all the insulation samples.
+In a 2012 study, researchers tested vermiculite attic insulation in 46 homes.
+Amphibole asbestos was present in 40 of the insulation samples.
+The Environmental Protection Agency (EPA) suggests homeowners assume all vermiculite insulation may be contaminated.

-Zonolite Products Made by W.R.
+Other Zonolite Products Manufactured by W.R.
 Grace

 Asbestos Zonolite Products